 RESOURCES FOR HEALTH PLANS

-NCQA’s Health Plan Ratings 2021 includes commercial, Medicare and Medicaid health plans.
-The overall rating is the weighted average of a plan’s HEDIS® and CAHPS® measure ratings, plus bonus points for plans with current Accreditation status as of June 30, 2021.
+NCQA’s Health Plan Ratings 2024 include commercial, Medicare and Medicaid health plans.
+The overall rating is the weighted average of a plan’s HEDIS® and CAHPS® measure ratings, plus bonus points for plans with a current Accreditation status as of June 30, 2024.

-The 2021 ratings will be released electronically on September 15, 2021—in time for consumers to use this valuable information when they choose health plans during open enrollment.
+The 2024 ratings will be released electronically on or around September 15, 2024—in time for consumers to use this valuable information when they choose health plans during open enrollment.

 - Previous Health Plan Ratings.